andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 };
 ```

+Shout-out to [Girish](https://twitter.com/girishk21) for helping me with this workaround!

-After that, we can go ahead and utilize the `ReactMarkdown` component exposed by the react-markdown package:
+We can now go ahead and utilize the `ReactMarkdown` component exposed by the react-markdown package:

 ```tsx
 import { parseFrontMatter } from 'front-matter';